SaraCooperAmun/Tiago-Handover/README.md

 -	Keypad, to detect action onnset
 -	Object + aruco marker
 -	Ethernet cable
--	3 laptops:
+-	On the ROS laptop,

     - 	Windows 7 for EEG acquisition
     -	   Windows 7 for behavioral analysis
     -	   Ubuntu ROS laptop to control Tiago’s actions
 -	Tiago robot (PAL Robotics)
 -	2 cameras, positioned perpendicularly to the handover and another from the ceiling, facing the participant, for later video annotation
 -	Astra Orbbec camera for hand tracking